 Yurt camping near Portland offers a midway point between primitive camping and glamping with electricity, heating, windows and wooden floors.

 Efficient public transit, miles of bike lanes and pedestrian-friendly city streets make navigating Portland a breeze.

 Let local experts — and our targeted itineraries — offer inspiration for your time in and around Portland.

 Portland is welcoming and lively year-round, with every month and season offering its own allures.

 This bike- and pedestrian-friendly Southeast Portland neighborhood (affectionately known as "FoPo") has a character all its own.

 Lined with street art, galleries, restaurants and bars, this Northeast Portland neighborhood is best known for its colorful monthly street fair.

-Eclectic is the norm on Southeast Hawthorne Boulevard, a walkable street with block after block of vintage shops, boutiques and cafés.
+Always quirky, Southeast Hawthorne Boulevard is a walkable street with block after block of vintage shops, boutiques, and cafés.

 This pair of close-in Southeast Portland streets features block after block of must-see — and must-eat — destinations.